ivpn/ivpn.net/src/content/pages/knowledgebase/general/antitracker-plus-lists-explained.md

 * **1Hosts Lite** - "balanced; set & forget, doesn't hamper user experience (UX)"
 * **AdGuard** - "default filter for AdGuard Home and for the public AdGuard DNS servers"
-* **EasyList + EasyPrivacy** - "EasyList is the primary filter list that removes most adverts from international webpages, including unwanted frames, images and objects. ...
-EasyPrivacy is [a] supplementary filter list that completely removes all forms of tracking from the internet, including web bugs, tracking scripts and information collectors, thereby protecting your personal data."
+* **EasyList + EasyPrivacy** - "EasyList is a popular list used by many ad blockers and forms the basis of over a dozen combination filter lists.
+EasyPrivacy is a supplementary filter list that removes all forms of tracking from the internet, including tracking scripts and information collectors."
 * **OISD Small** - "smaller, less comprehensive variant of the big list, which [focuses] mainly on Ads, (Mobile) App Ads"
 * **Steven Black Unified = Ads + Malware**